Save up to 25%… Shop Our Birthday Sale Now!

 Cordyceps mushrooms may help maintain open airways, enabling free and easy breathing.
 They hold the potential to be effective supplements for shortness of breath and other respiratory issues.

-Before you decide to talk to your health care provider about trying Cordyceps to help with respiratory health, here’s what you should know.
+Before you decide to talk to your healthcare provider about trying Cordyceps to help with respiratory health, here’s what you should know.

 All About Cordyceps Mushrooms

-Traditionally, these fungi were used to help support energy levels and healthy sexual function as well as bronchial, lung, liver, and kidney health.
+Traditionally, these fungi were used to help support energy levels and healthy sexual function as well as bronchial, lung function, liver, and kidney health.
 Researchers are working to learn about each of the 400 Cordyceps species and determine how to best use them to benefit human health, including use as supplements for lung health.

 However, these fungi are very rare in the wild because of the lifecycle of the fungus and specific environmental growing conditions necessary for it to thrive.
 Each of the 400+ species of Cordyceps will grow in the wild on a very specific insect unique to it.
-Don't worry though, as cultivated cordyceps such as those in Real Mushroomssupplements do not require an insect to grow.
+Don't worry, though, as cultivated cordyceps such as those in Real Mushrooms’ supplements do not require an insect to grow.

 After Cordyceps enters an insect’s body, the fungus’ spores grow inside the insect and turn it into mycelium (the “root-like” filament structures that will sprout mushrooms).
 The mycelium continues to grow inside the insect until it fully consumes it and completely turns it into mycelium.
-The mushroom, or fruiting body, of the fungi then grows out from the head of the insect.
+The mushroom, or fruiting body, of the fungi, then grows out from the head of the insect.

 Cordyceps Sinensis